His Kind of Woman: Plot

-Milner overhears two guests, self-proclaimed author Martin Krafft and a man named Thompson, planning something which he suspects involves him.
-When Milner confronts them, he is given $10,000 and told that someone is on his way to Baja to see him.
-Seemingly drunk Bill Lusk flies in, despite warnings of very dangerous storm conditions.
-Milner thinks he must be the contact but when the two are alone, Lusk says he is an undercover agent for the Immigration and Naturalization Service.
-He tells Milner that the U.S. government suspects that underworld boss Nick Ferraro, deported to Italy four years earlier, is scheming to get back into the country posing as Milner.
-The two men are a close physical match and Milner is a loner, so no one is likely to miss him.
-Krafft turns out to be a plastic surgeon.
+Milner overhears two guests, self-proclaimed author Martin Krafft and a man named Thompson, planning something that he suspects involves him.
+When Milner confronts them, he is given the $10,000 installment due him and told that someone is on his way to Baja to see him.
+An inebriated man flies in, despite warnings of very dangerous storm conditions.
+Milner thinks that he must be the contact, but when the two are alone, the pilot identifies himself as Bill Lusk, an undercover agent for the United States Immigration and Naturalization Service.
+He tells Milner that the government suspects that underworld boss Nick Ferraro, deported to Italy four years earlier, is scheming to return to the country posing as Milner.
+Milner is a loner whom no one is likely to miss, and Krafft is a plastic surgeon.

-Cardigan's wife Helen and his manager, Gerald Hobson, show up.
-She had gone to Reno to get a divorce, though not really intending to go through with it, as she is still fond of her husband.
-Hobson also thinks it is a poor idea because Cardigan's film contract is expiring and the bad publicity would make it hard to get a new one.
+Cardigan's wife Helen and his manager Gerald Hobson appear.
+She has scuppered a halfhearted Reno divorce after discovering she is still fond of her husband.
+Hobson also thinks that a split is a poor idea because Cardigan's film contract is expiring and the bad publicity would make it hard to get a new one.
 With her plans ruined, Lenore confesses to Milner that she is really just a singer looking to hook a wealthy spouse.
-Milner shows his softer side when he helps unhappy newlywed Jennie Stone by cheating at poker to win back her husband's gambling losses from investment broker Myron Winton.
-Lusk sneaks into Thompson's room but is caught and killed.
-Milner and Lenore stumble upon his body dumped on the beach; Milner is convinced that the dead man must have been telling the truth.
+Milner helps a newlywed's husband recoup gambling losses to a card cheat.
+Lusk reveals Ferraro's plan to Milner, but is caught by Thompson.
+Finding Lusk's body on the beach convinces Milner that he had been telling the truth.

-That night, Thompson and his men take Milner to a yacht, recently arrived in the bay.
-Milner is able to pass along a veiled plea for help to Lenore.
-She persuades Cardigan, who is tired of pretending to be a hero, to help out.
-While the actor keeps the mobsters pinned down with his hunting rifle, Milner sneaks back onto the boat, knowing that the only way out of his mess is to deal with Ferraro once and for all.
-He is caught and brought to the crime lord.
-After killing two of the thugs and wounding and capturing Thompson, Cardigan mounts a rescue with the reluctant assistance of the Mexican police and a couple of the more adventurous guests.
-A gunfight breaks out aboard the boat, followed by a melee.
-Milner manages to break free and shoot Ferraro dead.
+A yacht arrives in the bay.
+Milner is captured by Thompson, but passes a veiled plea for help to Lenore before he can be taken aboard.
+She persuades Cardigan, who is bored at pretending to be a hero, to rescue him.
+While Cardigan keeps the mobsters at bay with rifle fire, Milner sneaks onto the yacht to capture Ferraro.
+He is caught and set to be drugged for surgery.

+After killing two of Ferraro's thugs and capturing a wounded Thompson, Cardigan mounts an assault with the reluctant assistance of the Mexican police and a couple of adventure-seeking guests.
+A gunfight ensues aboard the yacht, followed by a melee.
+Milner breaks free and shoots Ferraro dead.
 Cardigan and Helen are reconciled.
-Milner and Lenore end the film in a clinch.
+Milner and Lenore cozy up in his bungalow.